oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.14.3 Reason Code

-Byte 5 in the PUBREC packet holds the Reason code in response to the PUBLISH packet.
 The PUBREC Reason Codes are shown in Table 9: Reason Code Values.
+The Client or Server sending the PUBREC packet MUST use one of the PUBREC Reason
-The Client or Server sending the PUBREC packet MUST use one of the PUBREC Reason Codes.
+Codes.

 #### 3.1.14.4 PUBREC Actions